Karasp1980/bunnyland/README.md

 ### Profile Posts

-Below the profile stats you can see all the events posted by the profile you are viewing.
-Any of these can be clicked on to view the individual event detail page with comments if there are any.
+Below the profile stats you can see all the posts and adoptionposts posted by the profile you are viewing.
+Any of these can be clicked on to view the individual post detail page with comments if there are any.

 * ## Contact